blackboxlogic/Cos470/MidtermExam.md

-### Identify the parts of this URL
+### URL Parts
-assuming that the webserver is configured in the conventional way
+Identify the parts of this URL.
+Assume that the webserver is configured in the conventional way
 * Circle each individual *parameter* key-value pair
 * Draw a Box around the *domain* (including the sub-domain and top-level domain)
 * ~~Strike through~~ the path to the *controller* (including the controller)
 * Underline the *action*
-* Draw a cat sitting on top of the *protocol*
+* Draw a happy cat sitting on top of the *protocol*

 ```